 We determined that NCUA management did not prepare or submit a Charge Card Management Plan in accordance with OMB A-123, Appendix B. As discussed in the Background section of this report, OMB A-123, Appendix B, requires each federal agency to prepare a Plan that includes specific elements and to submit that Plan no later than January 31 of each year.
 In addition, OMB M-13-21 requires that the NCUA review and update its Plan, as necessary, to reflect certain control activities and provide other semiannual and annual submissions and certifications.
 However, NCUA management did maintain policy and procedure manuals, which contained almost all of the elements required in the Plan.
-We learned that NCUA management plans to prepare and submit its Plan to OMB by January 31, 2018; therefore, we are not making any recommendations at this time.
+We learned that because the agency did not meet the January 31, 2017 reporting deadline, NCUA management decided to prepare the 2017 and 2018 Plans concurrently and intends to submit both in 2018.
+The Plans, Narrative Reports, and Statistical Reports are currently undergoing management revisions; therefore, we are not making any recommendations at this time.